PocketPilot/PocketPilot/SoftwareInstructions.md

 ## DEVELOPMENT STATUS:
 Jan.
 2019
-The new rt krnel has resolved the PRU and slow boot
+The new rt kernel has resolved the PRU and slow boot

 Buzzer are not yet implemented in code (we strongly suggest that you work with a GCS connexion for tests).